eric-unc/520-compiler/README.md

 ### Extensions (PA5)
 * Modulus (%) support (see `ModTest.java`).
 * Static initialization block support (see `StaticInitBlockTest.java`).
-* Simple constructor support (see `ConstructorTest.java`).
-Currently no support for parameters.
+* Constructor support, with support for parameters (see `ConstructorTest.java`).
+Does not yet support modifiers.

 ## Usage
 The compiler should be used through the command line, through arguments: